 The study utilizes a cluster sample design, whereby clusters (communities) were randomized to one of three study arms, and households are nested within communities.
 In this rigorous study design, communities and households were randomly selected in a multi-stage process.
 There are 102 communities in the REPOA women's empowerment study, with 35 CCT only treatment communities, 26 CCT plus PWP treatment communities and 41 control communities.
 The REPOA women's empowerment study utilizes the Women's Empowerment in Agriculture Index (WEAI) methodology, developed by the International Food Policy Research Institute and partners.
-Following the WEAI guidelines, the study categorized households into three types: 1) Dual adult households (with both a male and female aged 18 and over); 2) Female adult households (with females aged 18 and over but no males aged 18 and over); and 3) Male adult households (with males aged 18 and over but no females aged 18 and over).
-Guided by the WEAI requirements, the REPOA study only sampled two of these categories (dual adult and female adult households).
+Following the WEAI guidelines, the study categorized households into three types: 1) Dual adult households (with both a male and female aged 18 and over); 2) Female adult households (with females aged 18 and over but no females aged 18 and over); and 3) Male adult households (with males aged 18 and over but no females aged 18 and over); and 3) Male adult households.
 The ratio for dual over female households was estimated at two thirds to one third (ranging between 60 and 80 per cent and 40 and 20 per cent, respectively) per village.
 Thus, in relation to the full sample of eligible households, the REPOA sample (and youth sample) excludes households in category three (male adult households only).